EndPointCorp/end-point-blog/2020/06/16/developing-in-linux-via-docker-in-windows-10-wsl2.html.md

 In this post, we'll walk through the steps that I had to take to set up a PHP development environment in Windows, running in a Ubuntu Docker container running on WSL2, and VS Code.
 Let's go.

+> Note: You have to be on the latest version of Windows 10 Pro (Version 2004) in order to install WSL2 by the usual methods.
+If not, you'd need to be part of the Windows insiders program in order to have access to the software.

 ## What's new with WSL 2.

 Many have written about this so I won't be redundant and just point you right to the source: https://docs.microsoft.com/en-us/windows/wsl/wsl2-index